-The exclusive 2,000-square-foot Tower Club™ Lounge is located on the club level of the hotel and offers complimentary breakfast, cocktails, flat-screen TVs, and on-site concierge.
+The exclusive 2,000-square-foot Tower Club™ Lounge is located on the hotel’s club level and offers complimentary breakfast, cocktails, flat-screen TVs, and an on-site concierge.
 Access is limited to guests staying in Club King and Club Queen rooms.

-Complimentary breakfast is served from 6:30 am to 9 am daily.
-Hors d’ oeuvres, beer, wine, and champagne are served from 4:30 pm to 7 pm daily, plus there is a selection of books and magazines in the lounge’s library.
-Alternatively, you can watch shows on a 42” LCD flat-screen television.
-The on-site concierge will assist with spa, dining or golf reservations and print out a boarding pass before a flight.
+A complimentary breakfast is available, and hor d’ouvres, beer, wine, and champagne are served daily, plus there is a selection of books and magazines in the lounge’s library.
+Alternatively, you can watch shows on a 42 inch LCD flat-screen television.
+The on-site concierge will assist with spa, dining, or golf reservations and print out a boarding pass before a flight.